philipturner/molecular-renderer/Documentation/Tests/tests-low-atom-count.md

 At the time of writing, the Windows xTB executable is compiled with OpenBLAS to "work at all".
 The macOS executable uses Accelerate, which exploits Apple-specific AMX hardware to speed up operations on very small matrices.
 The region of ~70 atoms or ~200 orbitals (200x200 Hamiltonian matrix) is where the AMX shines the most.
 The minimization completed in 5.5 s on macOS and 29 s on Windows.

 Reference video: [YouTube](https://youtube.com/shorts/rV1UGau20xQ)

+## Stannatrane Tripod

+Copy the TBD Swift files from this GitHub Gist (TODO) into "Sources/Workspace".

+Prepare energy-minimized structures of two variations of the Sn-H feedstock holder.
+Use SSD key-value caching to map compiled structure to minimized structure.
+Learn to use the `.build` folder as a reproducible location for writing files.

+Then, use offline rendering functionality to create a static image.
+Disable upscaling and set the secondary ray count to a higher value.
+Use TIFF, a simple serialization format with no library dependencies.
+Post-process the TIFF into a PNG with reasonable file size.

+Reference image: TODO (place in documentation folder)